Reviewing Bain Capital Specialty Finance (BCSF) and Its Rivals

-Bain Capital Specialty Finance (NYSE: BCSF) is one of 42 public companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
-We will compare Bain Capital Specialty Finance to related companies based on the strength of its analyst recommendations, institutional ownership, risk, profitability, earnings, dividends and valuation.
+Bain Capital Specialty Finance (NYSE: BCSF) is one of 42 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its competitors?
+We will compare Bain Capital Specialty Finance to related businesses based on the strength of its risk, dividends, valuation, profitability, earnings, analyst recommendations and institutional ownership.

 Institutional and Insider Ownership

 34.9% of Bain Capital Specialty Finance shares are held by institutional investors.
-Comparatively, 46.1% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+Comparatively, 45.5% of shares of all “Holding & other investment offices” companies are held by institutional investors.
 0.2% of Bain Capital Specialty Finance shares are held by company insiders.
-Comparatively, 21.3% of shares of all “Holding & other investment offices” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Comparatively, 23.5% of shares of all “Holding & other investment offices” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Bain Capital Specialty Finance and its competitors, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for Bain Capital Specialty Finance and its competitors, as reported by MarketBeat.

 |